chiu/wait-less/README.md

-##Made for the Internship Challenge
+##Made for the Procurify Hackathon

 Legend <hr>
 enum and model names<hr>